octolens/first-1000-members/README.md

 # First 1,000 members
 Asking successful open-source projects: **How did you get your first 1,000 community members?**

+"Members" can refer to stargazers, users in a Slack server, Twitter followers, etc.

 ## How to contribute
 There are two ways to contribute to the list: